Get business insurance with optimized coverage to meet your exact needs

-General Liability Insurance is a business insurance policy that is applicable to most contractors and business owners because it protects them.
-When a business has this type of insurance policy, they're covered when it comes to claims of bodily injury, associated medical costs and damage to property that occurred as a result of your business operations.
+General Liability Insurance covers your business when faced with claims of bodily injury, associated medical costs and damage to property that occurred as a result of your business operations.

 Do I Need General Liability Insurance?

 Almost every business owner or independent contractor can benefit from having this insurance.
 However, if you’re still asking if it’s necessary, here are some reasons you might need coverage:

 It's easy to get General Liability cover for your business by providing a few simple details about your business, such as location, nature of business and contact details.

 You can get a quote within minutes with a few clicks of a mouse.
 If there are any question during the application a personal CoverWallet insurance advisor get in touch with you to discuss the details of your quote.

 General Liability Insurance for independent contractors is very much the same as for standard businesses.